laptopvendor.com

 Category Names Are Won Once.

 In the 2026 enterprise laptop landscape, AI PC refresh cycles, DaaS consolidation, and IT reseller roll-ups are accelerating at unprecedented speed.
-Microsoft Copilot+ PCs, Apple M-series adoption, and ARM-based platforms are driving the largest fleet procurement wave since Windows 7 to 10.
+Microsoft Copilot+ PCs, Apple M-series adoption, and ARM-based platforms are driving the largest enterprise fleet procurement wave since the Windows 7 end-of-support refresh in 2020.
 Vendors without immediate category credibility will miss their window as procurement directors finalize approved vendor lists for the decade ahead.

 🏆